ntu-aris/MMAUD/README.md

 The [CAD drawing](https://github.com/ntu-aris/MMAUD/blob/gh-pages/drawing.rar) can be found here.

-Since there are multiple ethernet devices.
+Since there are multiple Ethernet devices.
 It is recommended to set 2 livox lidar and MMwave radar to be at 192.168.10.xx , 192.168.11.xx , and 192.168.12.xx.

 The microphone and camera can be obtained from Taobao.
-Whereas other LIDAR and RADAR need to find your local distributor to get it.
+Whereas other LIDAR and RADAR systems need to find a local distributor to get them.

 If you have any issues in recreating this rig, feel free to drop an issue in this dataset repo

-Calibration Info Can be found here
+Calibration Info can be found here

 ![image](https://github.com/user-attachments/assets/d52f9a39-c5ba-4d79-97dd-2dcf937d92ce)